debbabi-nader/customized-attila/README.md

 	grunt build

-The zip Grunt task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.
+The zip Grunt task packages the theme files into `dist/customized-attila.zip`, which you can then upload to your site:

 	grunt zip